http4k/www/src/website/content/news/ai_without_tests_is_just_expensive_random_number_generation/index.md

 - **Flexible transport**: HTTP streaming, SSE, WebSockets, Standard IO
 - **Full client support**: Build custom agents programmatically

 For those that want to stay on the bleeding edge, http4k MCP also implements up-to-date draft MCP features including Tool Output schemas, the revised OAuth security model for protected resources, and elicitation capabilities.
 Elicitation is something we're very excited about - it allows dynamic user interfaces presented through the client.
 Your MCP tools can request additional input from users when needed, creating interactive AI experiences.
-Expect a demo soon
+Expect a demo soon.

 ## What's Next